Robotmurlock/MATF-NI-Mapper/README.md

 Interactive visualization is generated using KeplerMapper API.
 Results can be found on this [link](https://github.com/Robotmurlock/MATF-NI-Mapper/blob/main/docs/disaster_tweets_results).

-Result of Mapper algorithm using Glove word embeddings.
+Result of The Mapper algorithm using Glove word embeddings.
 Configuration:
 - Filter function: Projection on two PCA components
 - Clustering: [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN)
 - Number of intervals (cubes): 10x10